Robert Steeples: Coaching career

 Steeples bypassed playing a fourth NFL season to become the head football coach at De Smet Jesuit High School from 2016 to 2020.
 He was hired by the Minnesota Vikings as their assistant special teams coach on April 14, 2021.
-During his 5 year tenure as Head Coach, Steeples was named the 2020 All-American Bowl National Coach of the year and 2019 MFCA Coach of the year after winning the 2019 Missouri Class 6 State Championship with a record of 14-0.
+During his 5-year tenure as Head Coach, Steeples was named the 2020 All-American Bowl National Coach of the year and 2019 MFCA Coach of the year after winning the 2019 Missouri Class 6 State Championship with a record of 14–0.

-Prior to Steeples’ appointment of Head Coach at De Smet Jesuit, the De Smet varsity football program struggled with a record of 2-18 in 2 seasons and a national ranking of 6,224th in 2015.
+Prior to Steeples’ appointment of Head Coach at De Smet Jesuit, the De Smet varsity football program struggled with a record of 2–18 in 2 seasons and a national ranking of 6,224th in 2015.
 Under Steeples’ leadership as head coach, De Smet improved to a state championship title in 2019, reached a peak national ranking of #8, and produced 35 collegiate football student-athletes.

-During Steeples’ last 3 seasons as Head Coach at De Smet, the varsity football team had an overall record of 29-4; including 20 wins in a row and back to back state championship appearances in 2019 and 2020.
-A substantial turnaround after going 2-8 in his first season as head coach.
+During Steeples’ last 3 seasons as Head Coach at De Smet, the varsity football team had an overall record of 29–4; including 20 wins in a row and back to back state championship appearances in 2019 and 2020.
+A substantial turnaround after going 2–8 in his first season as head coach.

 Along with his head coaching duties, Steeples also served as Defensive Coordinator throughout his entire tenure as head coach.
 During his final 2 seasons as Head Coach and Defensive Coordinator, the team ranked #1 in the state allowing only 9.1 points per game.
 The De Smet special teams unit also produced consecutive Missouri special teams player of the year in 2019 and 2020.
 Steeples also served as a Teacher, Strength Coach, and Diversity & Inclusion Coordinator during his time as a faculty member.

+Steeples was hired by LSU as cornerbacks coach on December 9, 2021.
+On January 3, 2024, Head Coach Brian Kelly announced that LSU would part ways with Steeples prior to the 2024 season.